dotnet/docs-maui/docs/user-interface/handlers/customize.md

        HandlerChanging="OnHandlerChanging" />
 ```

 Handlers can be customized per platform by using compiler preprocessor directives, or by using partial classes to organize your code into platform-specific folders and files.
-Each approach will be discussed in turn.
+Each approach will be discussed in turn, by customizing an `Entry` on Android.

 ### Using preprocessor directives

-The code-behind file containing the event handlers for the `HandlerChanged` and `HandlerChanging` events is shown in the following example, which uses preprocessor directives to customize the `Entry` control on Android:
+The code-behind file containing the event handlers for the `HandlerChanged` and `HandlerChanging` events is shown in the following example, which uses preprocessor directives:

 ```csharp
 using System;